Best daily deals

 The headset has Bluetooth multipoint, so you can switch between which device you’re using the headset on.

-The JBL Tune 510BT connects using Bluetooth 5.0.
-It supports the SBC and AAC audio codecs, so this headset is good to use with Android or iOS.
+The JBL Tune 510BT connect to your device using Bluetooth 5.0.
+It supports the SBC and AAC audio codecs, so this headset is good for Android or iOS use.
 However, it only supplies reliable, high-quality wireless audio to the latter.

-To pair the headset to a device, hold the power button on the right ear cup until the LED turns on, and open the Bluetooth settings menu on your device.
-Simply select the JBL Tune 510BT in your Bluetooth settings, and you’re done.
+To pair the headphones with a device, hold the power button on the right ear cup until the LED turns on, then open the Bluetooth settings menu on your device.
+In the Bluetooth settings, simply select the JBL Tune 510BT, and you’re done.

-Yes, the headset supports Bluetooth multipoint, meaning you can easily switch which device you’re listening from.
-If you’re listening to music on your computer and get a call on your phone, it will pause your music to let you take the call using the headphones, then resume when you hang up.
+Yes, the JBL Tune 510BT headphones support Bluetooth multipoint, meaning you can easily switch which device you’re listening from.
+If you’re listening to music on your computer and get a call on your phone, the music will pause to let you take the call using the headphones, then resume when you hang up.

-To enable multipoint, you need to initiate a connection with a primary device.
-After that, press and hold the multi-function and volume up buttons on the headset simultaneously for two seconds.
+You need to initiate a connection with a primary device to enable multipoint.
+After that, press and hold the multi-function and volume-up buttons on the headset simultaneously for two seconds.
 Then, select the JBL Tune 510BT from your secondary device’s Bluetooth menu.

 How is the battery of the JBL Tune 510BT?